 GCU has an unprecedented commitment to our community that is expressed on a daily basis through a myriad of programs that reflect the university's true spirit.
 We are committed to our Christian values and the principle of loving our neighbors as ourselves (Matthew 22:39).
 God has blessed this university so that we can be a blessing to others.
 We will continue to pour ourselves into the diverse community surrounding our campus through the following programs that are transforming this neighborhood on a daily basis:

-- The GCU Learning Lounge is open daily to provide free one-on-one academic assistance to K-12 students in our neighborhood.
+- The GCU Learning Lounge is open daily to provide complimentary one-on-one academic assistance to K-12 students in our neighborhood.

 - Our partnership with Habitat for Humanity has resulted in repairs for dozens of neighborhood families.
 Our goal is to rehabilitate 800 homes in our community through this comprehensive partnership.